 For renovations that involve >50% of the lab, the Laboratory Closeout Procedure must be followed.

-If your lab will be undergoing renovations, contact the Assistant Chair to initiate a Hazardous Materials Laboratory Closeout or a Clearance to Work form.
+If your lab will be undergoing renovations, contact the Assistant Chair to initiate a Laboratory Closeout and Relocation Guidelines to shut down your workplace properly.
+This form must be signed off by an EH&S personnel.